 Known as “the land in the sky,” Windham is the less buzzy, more relaxed town in the Catskills.
-The Eastwind Hotel & Bar features traditional rooms and suites (all outfitted with luxe Frette sheets and many with their own private fireplace), but the real showstopper is the property’s A-frame cabins, which let you go glamping no matter how low the temps drop.
-After a day of skiing, you can lounge in the sauna, then hit up the bar for a turkey and fontina panini and one of the hotel’s signature cocktails, like a Smoky Ginger Mezcal Paloma.
-Oh, and for an extra $50, you can bring Fido here too.
+Eastwind Hotel & Bar features traditional rooms and suites (all outfitted with luxe Frette sheets and some with their own private fireplace), but the real showstopper is the property’s Lushna Suites, which let you go glamping no matter how low the temps drop.
+After a day of skiing at the many nearby resorts, you can lounge in the sauna, then order one of the hotel’s signature cocktails, like a Smoky Ginger Mezcal Paloma.
+Oh, and for an extra $50, you can bring your pooch here too.

 5088 Rt.
 23, Windham, New York; eastwindny.com

 A total fantasy from start to finish, any couple staying at the Inns of Aurora is likely to book their return visit before checking out.
 The luxe, boutique compound of inns is spread across the town of Aurora, a tiny enclave on Lake Cayuga in the Finger Lakes region that—coupled with its peaceful, natural setting and spaces to cozy up and unwind in—finds itself at the center of many couples' wellness-centric getaways.
 Itineraries of said trips may include mindfulness hikes led by a resident Outdoorsman, taking in a candlelight yoga session or partaking in a tea blending class—all which are currently being offered with proper COVID-19 safety precautions in place.